syncfusion-content/fileformat-docs/File-Formats/DocIO/mail-merge/mail-merge-events.md

 # Event support for Mail merge

 The MailMerge class provides event support to customize the document contents and merging image data during the Mail merge process.
-The following events are supported by Essential DocIO in Mail merge process:
+The following events are supported by Essential DocIO during Mail merge process:

-* `MergeField`- occurs during Mail merge when a Mail merge field except image Mail merge field is encountered in the document.
+* `MergeField`- occurs when a **Mail merge field** except image Mail merge field is encountered.
-* `MergeImageField`- occurs during Mail merge when an image Mail merge field is encountered in the document.
+* `MergeImageField`- occurs when an **image Mail merge field** is encountered.
-* `BeforeClearField`- occurs during Mail merge when an unmerged field is encountered in the document.
+* `BeforeClearField`- occurs when an **unmerged field** is encountered.
-* `BeforeClearGroupField`- occurs during Mail merge when an unmerged group field is encountered in the document.
+* `BeforeClearGroupField`- occurs when an **unmerged group field** is encountered.

 ## MergeField Event

+You can apply formatting to the merged text or modify the merged text during mail merge process using the `MergeField` Event.

 The following code example shows how to use the MergeField event during Mail merge process.